 - Adjust reason flows to the Metrc Adjust call as the structured reason.
 The buyer types it once.

 - Compliance document audit.
-Every Metrc outcome appends to the manifest doc’s
+Metrc outcomes append to the manifest doc’s

 extractedFields.
 Non-Metrc regulated receipts with variance notes write a standaloneothercompliance document.
-The variance and expected_quantity never persist on the inventory layer itself — the audit story lives in the doc, which survives the layer draining.
+The variance and expected_quantity should not persist only on the inventory layer itself — the audit story lives in the doc, which survives the layer draining.

-The non-Metrc states get the same UX, minus the Metrc POST.
+The non-Metrc states get the same control model, minus the Metrc POST.
 The variance note still posts to the compliance document.
-The receive still uses Accept / Adjust / Reject as the primitives.
+The receive still uses explicit outcome primitives instead of a vague partial state.

 What this changes operationally